 What is the menopause?

 Most menopausal women experience symptoms, although everyone is different and symptoms can be fluctuating and be felt to varying degrees.
-Although on average symptoms last for around four years, around one in ten experience them for up to 12 years.
+Although symptoms last for around four years on average, around one-in-10 experience them for up to 12 years.

 Menopause in the workplace